Panasonic S5 vs Sony A7C

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (7 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7C comes out slightly ahead of the S5 (8 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic S5 and the Sony A7C place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.